-Wabtec's long-term financial goals are to generate cash flow in excess of net income, maintain a strong credit profile while minimizing our overall cost of capital, increase margins through strict attention to cost controls and implementation of the Wabtec Performance System, and increase revenues through a focused growth strategy, including global and market expansion, new products and technologies, aftermarket products and services, and acquisitions.
+Wabtee's long-term financial goals are to generate cash flow from operations in excess of net income, maintain a strong credit profile while minimizing our overall cost of capital, increase margins through strict attention to cost controls and implementation of the Wabtee Performance System, and increase revenues through a focused growth strategy, including global and market expansion, new products and technologies, aftermarket products and services, and acquisitions.
 In addition, management evaluates the Company's current operational performance through measures such as quality and on-time delivery.

-The Company monitors a variety of factors and statistics to gauge activity in key freight rail and passenger transit markets such as North and South America, Europe and the United Kingdom, and Asia-Pacific.
+The Company monitors a variety of factors and statistics to gauge activity in key freight rail and passenger transit markets such as North and South America, Europe and Asia-Pacific.
 In these and other markets, the freight rail industry is largely driven by general economic conditions, which can cause fluctuations in rail traffic and the level of investment spending by railroads and governments to expand, upgrade, and modernize their networks.
 Based on those fluctuations, railroads and governments can increase or decrease purchases of new locomotives and freight cars, and spending on rail-related infrastructure.
 The passenger transit industry is driven mainly by the spending of government agencies and authorities as they maintain, expand and modernize their transit systems.
 In doing so, they will increase or decrease spending on new locomotives, transit/subway cars, buses and related infrastructure.
 Farebox revenues, the fees paid by riders to use public transit, also provide funding for maintaining and operating the systems.
 Many government entities at all levels are facing budget issues, which could have a negative effect on demand for the Company's products and services.

-In North America, the AAR compiles freight rail industry statistics such as carloadings, generally referred to as "rail traffic," and the Railway Supply Institute (RSI) releases data on freight car orders, deliveries, and backlog.
-Through April 12, 2014 carloadings in North America increased 1.8% from 2013, including a 4.3% increase in intermodal traffic.
-According to the RSI, in the first quarter of 2014, the industry multi-year backlog of freight cars on order increased to about 82,000, the highest since the fourth quarter of 2006.
-In 2014, with some carbuilders already at capacity, we expect deliveries of new locomotives and new freight cars to be higher than in 2013.
+In North America, the Association of American Railroads (AAR) compiles freight rail industry statistics such as carloadings, generally referred to as "rail traffic," and the Railway Supply Institute (RSI) releases data on freight car orders, deliveries, and backlog.
+In the first quarter of 2015, carloadings in North America increased 1.6% from 2014, including a 2.2% increase in intermodal traffic.
+According to the RSI, in the first quarter of 2015, the industry multi-year backlog of freight cars on order increased to about 100,000.
+In 2015, we expect deliveries of new locomotives to be lower and deliveries of new freight cars to be higher than in 2014.
 Future demand depends largely on the strength in the overall economy and in rail traffic volumes.

 The American Public Transportation Association (APTA) provides quarterly transit ridership statistics for the U.S. and Canada.
-In its most recent report, APTA said fourth quarter 2013 ridership increased 3.8% in the U.S. and decreased 1% in Canada.
+In 2014 ridership increased about 1% in both countries.
 In 2012, the U.S. Congress passed a new, two-year transportation funding bill, which maintained transit spending at about the same level, about \$10.7 billion, as in prior years.
-Spending in 2014 is expected to remain at about the same level.
-The Company also expects deliveries of new subway cars and buses in 2014 to remain about the same as in 2013.
+Subsequent extensions to the bill continued to fund transit spending at about the same level.
+The Company expects deliveries of new subway cars to increase in 2015, while bus deliveries are expected to be about the same compared to 2014.